 Luckily, you’ll never have to choose between a pumpkin pie or cheesecake again!
 These Pumpkin Tahini Cheesecake Bites are a healthier version of the classic dessert, but you’d never know it.
 Full of nutty richness and layered sweetness, these pumpkin tahini cheesecake bites are a perfect treat to complete your Thanksgiving meal.
 Pair these cheesecake bites with a twist on pecan pie (recipe below) for a dessert spread no one can pass up on!

 Having a tough time saying goodbye to summer and all the seasonal options it has to offer?
 You’re not alone.
 Our tahini apple crumble is a delicious and nutritious way to transition into the fall and winter seasons.
-Pair this apple crumble with a scoop of vanilla ice cream for the only dessert you’ll need this winter.
+Pair this apple crumble with a scoop of vanilla ice cream for the only dessert you’ll need this winter, especially this Thanksgiving.
 (There won’t be any leftovers, so make sure to whip up a double batch if you want to enjoy the morning after Thanksgiving.)

 No holiday dessert spread is complete without a pecan pie.
 The melt-in-your-mouth chewy texture makes for a delectable finale to your Thanksgiving feast.
 Subbing our silan date syrup to the filling mixture creates a beautifully rich pecan pie that your guests will go nuts for. (pun intended!)
-This recipe is great for a quick and easy filling to a pre-made pie crust, or, if you’re feeling ambitious, you can make your own.
+This recipe is great for a quick and easy filling to a pre-made pie crust.
+However, if you’re feeling ambitious, make your own.